 – To provide certified True Copy of certain documents

 – To help in the filing of AGM deadline

 – To purchase of your company's ACRA BizFile

-– To provide advice and assist in or liquidation of Singapore incorporated company
+– To provide advice and assist in striking off or liquidation of Singapore incorporated company

 In Singapore, all companies should appoint an Auditor by three (3) months from the date of incorporating the new entity, unless Section 205B, or Section 205C of the Singapore Companies Act, Chapter 50 exempts the new entity from audit requirements.